Panda Pay

 That's not a rounding error.
 People underestimate by 2.5x.

-The chart above tells the whole story.
+The chart above tells the story.
 The green bar is what you think you spend.
 The red bar is what's actually leaving your account.
-That $133 gap is money you can't see — it just evaporates every month.
+That $133 gap is the difference between intention and reality.

 Why 2026 Is the Year to Audit